duclos-cavalcanti/TreeBuilder/NOTES.md

 ## Meeting

+### Topics
+- [ ] Kickoff Presentation
+    - [ ] Length 5 Minutes?
+    - [ ] How much time into Background/Jasper/Financial Exchanges?
+    - [ ] How specific or robust should be initial Heuristic Proposal'?
+    - [ ] Date Slides are to available before Kickoff (1 Week?)
-- [ ] Jasper Latency:
+- [ ] Dry-Run Kickoff

+### Questions
-    - 100s of microseconds
+- [X] Jasper Latency: 100s of microseconds
-- [ ] Clockworks Sync:
+- [X] Clockworks Sync:
     - Daemon Software
-    - Error is in 100s of nanoseconds
+    - Error is in 10s of nanoseconds

-### Questions
+### Study
 - [ ] VM Co-Location?
 Is it a necessary variable for Jasper?
 - [ ] "In-Network-Time"?
 What is the Hadamard Product of the Matrices expressing?
-- [ ] Understand 3.2.1 Entirely
+- [ ] Understand 3.2.1 Entirely: QAP Framing and Solving
     - [ ] Hadamard Product, Trace, Permutation P